getpopper/popper/docs/sections/guides.md

 ### Models and visualization

-Following the above advice, wrap your code for data processing, modeling and generating figures
+Following the above advice, it is easy to wrap modeliing code in a Popper workflow, assuming it was developed from the start in a container environment.

-In this example generate model diagnostic plots and predictions on the hold-out test set

-Exploratory work yielded the following model
+This section shows example steps for code that fits a model and generates:
+- model evalution plots
+- predictions on a hold-out dataset that will be used by the organizers to score competition entries

+This first script defines the model this workflow uses

 ```python
 from sklearn import impute, preprocessing, compose, pipeline, linear_model, multioutput